Children who have witnessed domestic violence or who have been abused often experience complex and long-lasting effects.

 Safe Passage advocates work towards safety, healing, and justice for our entire community.
 We are here for everyone who has experienced domestic violence or relationship abuse.

 We know that domestic violence happens to people of all genders and sexual orientations.
 We are committed to the inclusion of LGBTQ+ people in all aspects of our services.
-Our shelter is open to people of all genders, as are our support groups and individual counseling.
+Our support groups and individual counseling are open to people of all genders.

 Safe Passage is here for children who have witnessed domestic violence or experienced abuse, and their supportive adults.